UtkarshKushwaha1/Eye-based-video-player/README.md

-# EYE BASED VIDEO PLAYER
+# SMART VIDEO PLAYER
-## A smart video player made with Haarcascades and OpenCV in python.
+## A smart video player made with Machine Learning and OpenCV in python.
-This is a program which plays the video when the eyes are detected and pauses it when no eyes are detected.
+This project is based on Voila-Jones Algorithm which detects the edge featues, line features and mixed feature in an image.